- Boards & Committees A - C

 Step 1.
-Complete & Submit a 2-Part Application:
+Complete & Submit a Preliminary Application

 - Read the Community Preservation Committee Process Manual (PDF) - Updated September 2021

 - Read the Application Information Guide for steps required to complete the two applications.